chenhsuanlin/conditional-LK/README.md

 --------------------------------------

 ### Prerequisites
-You would need to first compile *MTIMESX* (https://www.mathworks.com/matlabcentral/fileexchange/25977-mtimesx-fast-matrix-multiply-with-multi-dimensional-support).
+You would need to first compile [MTIMESX](https://www.mathworks.com/matlabcentral/fileexchange/25977-mtimesx-fast-matrix-multiply-with-multi-dimensional-support).
 This is required for fast computation for optimizing Conditional LK.
 Please follow the instructions in the MATLAB File Exchange to compile this library.

 ### Running the code